Modyo CLI

 The get

-command is used to obtain a widget template from our widget catalog using a token provided by Modyo.
+command is used to obtain a widget template from our experience catalog (opens new window) using a token provided by Modyo.

 USAGE